emirkucukosman/getir-assignment/README.md

 Frontend is a React application created with [Vite](https://vitejs.dev/)'s react-ts template and it is deployed at Netlify [here](https://calm-truffle-58e58c.netlify.app/)

+Due to my limited time I couldn't provide proper testing and documentation for all of the components but I did my best show the core concepts

 ## Get Started

 To run the project locally you can follow these steps: